 "When you drink like that, it isn't for pleasure.
 It's because your thoughts have become diseases.
 You do it because it's the only easy cure you can find."When characters get frustrated, they need a freaking drink.
 But when they are depressed, they get drunk.
-Then they might start acting very strangely indeed.
 A well-known Truth in Television.
-It is often played for sympathetic laughs, but it can also be dramatic, pathetic, embarrassing or angsty, especially if it goes with Off The Wagon.
+It is often played for sympathetic laughs, but it can also be dramatic, pathetic, embarrassing or angsty, especially if it goes with Off the Wagon or in Real Life cases of alcoholism.
 Characters who do this may also suffer from Bad Dreams and are prone to not eating enough, and it might lead to spending the night with somebody as the next step in "healing".
 Men who undergo this for a period often grow a Beard of Sorrow during the time.
-Their residences often show the Mess Of Woe.
+Their residences often show the Mess of Woe.
+If he never recovers, then he's definitely hopeless.
 If a friend shows up, the Power of Friendship can convert this to To Absent Friends.
+If the depressed character recovers, it will probably lead to a He's Back moment.
 Sometimes.
 If not?
-A nail gun and a wagon can work wonders.
+Time to throw him into a solitary confinement chamber.
+The Alcoholic is an extreme consequence of this trope played straight for long periods of time.
 The Hard-Drinking Party Girl does this from time to time.
-The Wide-Eyed Idealist tries this by getting Drunk on Milk.
+Characters in a Sugar Bowl replicate this in a family-friendly way by getting Drunk on Milk And Ice Cream.
 See Drunken Montage, an older trope that pictures the character stumbling through the big city night.
-See also The Alcoholic.
 A nicotine addict reaches for the Cigarette of Anxiety.
-If the character decides to consume a large amounts of sugar and carbohydrates that hasn't been partially converted into alcohol by microbes, it's time for a big bowl of Heartbreak and Ice Cream.
-If the depressed character recovers, it will probably lead to a He's Back moment.
 For characters who can't do this, see Never Gets Drunk.

 open/close all folders